Upcoming Events and News

 March 28—Flint Knapper Ed Moreland, Hopewell Mound Group, 1:00 p.m.

 Ed Moreland, will demonstrate flint knapping for the public.
 A discussion of the history of flint knapping and the knapping process will be followed by a live demonstration.
 Learn about this ancient technology.
+Free and Open to the Public.

 May 20—Overview of Fort Ancient, Ohio University Chillicothe, Bennett Hall, Room 110, 6 p.m.